Crowdsourced Wisdom On How To Survive Open Plan Office and Deal With Interruptions

 - “Headphones give me a headache.
 Earplugs disorient me.
 Office noise—especially scrum meetings or half a dozen people on the phone at the same time—make it difficult for me to think.
-Interruptions kill my productivity because it can take me 10-15 minutes to get back to same mental state in the code that I had before the interruption.”
+Interruptions kill my productivity because it can take me 10-15 minutes to get back to the same mental state in the code that I had before the interruption.”

 Some also shared their ideas on how to deal with these problems.
-So we decided to gather this valuable information and share with you.
+So we decided to gather this valuable information and share it with you.